 Properties available are:

 PDF readers support a core of 14 fonts so that documents can be displayed the same way regardless of the platform the document is displayed on.
-When a PDF contains a font that is not one of the 14 core fonts, embed the font to the PDF file to avoid font substitution.
+When a PDF contains a font that is outside the core fonts, embed the font to avoid font substitution.